 Boca Ballroom Dancesport Competition (BBDC) is conducted under the Rules and Regulations Governing Competitions and Championships recognized by the National Dance Council of America, Inc. (NDCA).
 The following rules shall also apply:

-- Dancers who submit cancellations in writing by Thursday, July 29th, 2021 shall receive a full refund no later than 30 days after the event.
-Dancers who submit cancellations in writing by Wednesday August 11th, 2021 shall receive a full credit towards the 2022 Boca Ballroom Dancesport Competition.
-Entries canceled on or after Thursday August 12th, 2021 are non-refundable and may not be substituted for other entries.
+- Dancers who submit cancellations in writing by August 1st shall receive a full refund no later than 30 days after the event.
+Dancers who submit cancellations in writing prior to 8 days before the competition shall receive a full credit towards the following year’s Boca Ballroom Dancesport Competition.
+Entries canceled on or after 7 days prior to the competition are non-refundable and may not be substituted for other entries.
 All general admission and reserved tickets are non-refundable.

 - Boca Ballroom Dancesport Competition, NoRush Productions LLC, Mark Nocera, Helle Rusholt-Yi, their employees, affiliates, associates or assigns, the National Dance Council of America and the World Dance Council will accept no responsibility for loss or theft of articles left in changing rooms, performance areas or seating areas.
 They will also not be held liable for injury sustained by persons attending this event.
 Everyone attending does so at their own risk.